kent-rasmussen/azt/docs/NEXT_GENERATION.md

   - When not assigned, may select a group to verify (again).
   - Additionally, at least one client would need to be able to nagivate from one task or slice to another.
     - It may be a better option to separate different tasks into different client apps.
-This process could initially take place within the current A→Z+T infrastructure, if clicking on "Sort!" produces a server with its address displayed in a QR code, with which people could scan to load a relevant page (running react, or whatever) to do the sorting.
+This process could initially take place within the current A-Z+T infrastructure, if clicking on "Sort!" produces a server with its address displayed in a QR code, with which people could scan to load a relevant page (running react, or whatever) to do the sorting.
 This would then allow for the nultiple and contradictory sorting, within the framework already present.